RRPOA Rules and Regulations

 CHECK IN - All members and their guests must check in on entering to the property.
 Guest must be accompanied by owner member when checking in.

 SPECIAL EXCEPTIONS to the guest permit requirements are available for parties, weddings, work days, etc. when such activities are limited to the member’s personal camp only.
+An approved special exception will allow more people than currently allowed by a guest pass.
 Guests covered by these exceptions are not to bring ATVs, buggies, airboats or other off road vehicles or boats, engage in hunting or fishing nor use any facilities other than the member’s camp.
 Members must make arrangements at check gates for a special exception.
+Guests on a special exception must bring their driver's license and must sign in and out as required by the gate.

 HUNTING AND FISHING are allowed in accordance with the rules and regulations of the Florida Game and Freshwater Fish Commission and the special rules of RRPOA.
 Hunting seasons are those for the Central Zone as established by Florida GFC and special hog seasons as posted by RRPOA